YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Dynamic Target Sensing Scheme Based on CBS-Beamforming

-After $P$ times beam sweeping, we can combine the echo power spectrums $\left\{ \mathbf{g}_1, \mathbf{g}_2,...,\mathbf{g}_P \right\}$ into a two-dimensional matrix, called as \emph{2D power map}.
-Since the frequencies distribution of the $P$ peak power subcarriers corresponding to the same target are adjacent, we can build the following three information vectors corresponding to the $k^*$-th target as
+After $P$-times beam sweep, we can combine the power spectrum matrices $\left\{ \mathbf{G}_1, \mathbf{G}_2,...,\mathbf{G}_P \right\}$ into a larger two-dimensional matrix, called the \emph{power map}.
+Since the frequencies of the $P$ peak power subcarriers corresponding to the same target are adjacent, we can build the following three information vectors or matrix corresponding to the $k^*$-th target as

-Fig.~7(a) shows an example of the 2D power map, where the horizontal axis and the vertical axis are the serial numbers of beam sweeping and subcarriers respectively, and the targets' positions are consistent with the settings in Fig.~5.
+Fig.~9(a) shows an example of the power map, where the horizontal axis and the vertical axis are the indices of OFDM symbols and subcarriers respectively, and the dynamic targets' parameters are consistent with the settings in Fig.~6.
 It is seen that the peak power subcarriers corresponding to the same target approximately formulate a line.
-Moreover, the number of the lines is $4$, which indicates that there are four targets within the sensing range.
+Moreover, the number of the lines is $4$, which indicates that there are four dynamic targets within the sensing range.

-Note that the frequencies of the $P$ peak power subcarriers corresponding to the $k^*$-th target are different thanks to the slightly different range of beam squint at each time beam sweep.
-Hence we can still utilize the frequency differences of subcarriers to estimate the distance.
-Specifically, the distance estimation of the $k^*$-th target can be obtained through distance search as

-Formula (29) computes the difference between the measured phases and the theoretical phases over distance in the peak power subcarriers.
-Essentially, the optimal distance estimation $\hat{r}_{k^*}$ leads to the closest match between these two sets of phase values.
-Therefore, we can estimate the distance of the target by plotting the $r$-$F'_{k^*}(r)$ curve and searching for the peak.

-For angle estimation, we can take the average value of $\bm{\hat{\theta}}_{k^*}$ as the final angle estimation of the $k^*$-th target, i.e.
+For angle estimation, we can take the average value of $\bm{\hat{\theta}}^d_{k^*}$ as the final angle estimation of the $k^*$-th target, i.e.